 Vertical Mixing: overturning of the planetary boundary layer (PBL) in the vertical direction.
 For air quality, limited vertical mixing is associated with a low PBL and can be conducive for the buildup of pollutants.
 In contract, vigorous vertical mixing ventilates the atmosphere, is associated with a high PBL, and is typically conducive for the dispersion of pollutants.

-Volatile Organic Compounds (VOCs): hydrocarbons that exist preferentially in the gas phase in the atmosphere.
-They have natural and anthropogenic sources.
+Volatile Organic Compounds (VOCs): all organic carbon chemicals that preferentially exist in the gas phase in the atmosphere except carbon monoxide (CO) and carbon dioxide (CO2).
+VOCs have natural and anthropogenic sources.
 Examples include isoprene (natural) and gasoline (anthropogenic).
+VOCs are precursors for both PM2.5 and O3 production.